litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 - **EoT:** Executed at the End of Test as a post-chaos check
 - **Edge:** Executed both, before and after the chaos
 - **Continuous:** The probe is executed continuously, with a specified polling interval during the chaos injection.
-- **OnChaos:** The probe is executed continuously, with a specified polling interval for entire chaos duration
+- **OnChaos:** The probe is executed continuously, with a specified polling interval strictly for chaos duration of chaos

 All probes share some common attributes: